Museum

 The Gratiot County Area Historical Museum at 129 W Center St. in Ithaca was established in 1987.
 Located in a substantial red brick Victorian house built in 1881, the museum building is on the State Register of Historic Places.
 The main building is a large two story red brick house built in 1881 and a wooden barn which served as a carriage and horse stable during the last part of the 1800s and early 1900s.
 A fine collection of furniture reflecting styles of the 19th and 20th centuries has been donated by the public.

 The small barn is filled with many small farm implements and tools.
 Also included is a closed buggy and an open farm wagon.
+The barn now sports a painted log cabin quilt block as part of the Gratiot Quilt Tour.

 There is no admission fee to visit the museum but donations are very welcome as they are needed for the continued support of the museum.